 - kidney damage due to excess calcium

 The most effective way to treat this condition is to stop taking high-dose vitamin A supplements.
 Most people make a full recovery within a few weeks.
-Complications, such as liver or kidney damage, must be treated independently.
+Any complications that occurred from the excess vitamin A, such as kidney or liver damage, will be treated independently.

 Outlook depends on the severity of the vitamin A toxicity and how quickly it was treated.
 Most people make a full recovery once they stop taking vitamin A supplements.
 For those who develop complications, such as kidney or liver damage, outlook will depend on the severity of the damage.

 Talk to your doctor before you begin taking any supplements, or if you’re concerned that you aren’t getting enough nutrients from your diet.